Lamar building in downtown Augusta to soon be apartment complex

 The building has been vacant for years, but now the Downtown Development Authority is partnering with a developer from Connecticut, turning it into an apartment complex.

 The apartment will have 78 units.
-Woodard says the building was ordinally planning to be a hotel.
+Woodard says the building was originally planning to be a hotel.

 She also says renovating this building will help grow the housing market.